ConfederacyOfGaia/Gaia/dms-guide.md

 Despite the prevelance of taprooms and easy access to ales, most Nelsans do not overindulge.
 They are a hard-working people, and take their work very seriously.
 In general, it is only visitors that drink to excess, so it's very east to tell who doesn't live in the town.

-Life for a child born and raised in Nelsa is fairly predictable: They usually work the family farm or work in the family brewery for life.
+Life for a child born and raised in Nelsa is fairly predictable: They usually work on the family farm or in family brewery for life.
 Ambitious Nelsans almost always leave as soon as they are old enough to travel alone (16-18 for both humans and goliaths).

 ### Locations of Note